CreatorAIChat/CreatorVideo-V3.5/README.md

 properly licensed dataset, trained checkpoints, distributed GPU training, evaluation and alignment.

 See `docs/` for architecture, training, API, open-source and deployment guides.

+## More
+As I do not have sufficient funds to train this AI video generation large model, I can only open-source this commercial-grade video generation large model framework for individuals or enterprises with the necessary funds to train it.
+Currently, this model framework can generate 1080p/2k/4k videos, which are similar to the current Seedance effect.
+We will continue to develop this model framework in the future.
+Thank you for your support!
+If I can sponsor it, I would be more than happy.
+I hope this project can flourish and help more people